-Foot Locker leads the pack in the race to capture the biggest share of the global athletic footwear market.
-The company is a leading retailer of athletic shoes and apparel, with more than 3,320 specialty stores in 20-plus countries in North America and Europe, as well as Australia and New Zealand.
-Its 1,900-store namesake Foot Locker chain is the #1 seller of name-brand (NIKE) athletic footwear in the US.
-The company also operates stores under the Lady Foot Locker, Kids Foot Locker, Footaction, Champs Sports, and CCS banners.
-In addition to its bricks-and-mortar business, Foot Locker markets sports gear through its direct-to-customer unit, which consists of catalog retailer Eastbay and Footlocker.com.
+Foot Locker leads the footrace to capture the biggest retail share of the global athletic footwear market.
+It is a leading retailer of athletic shoes and apparel, with more than 3,380 specialty stores mostly in US malls, but also in 23 countries in North America and Europe, as well as in Australia, and New Zealand.
+Its 1,835-store namesake Foot Locker chain is the #1 seller of name-brand (NIKE) athletic footwear in the US.
+Other store brands include Lady Foot Locker, Kids Foot Locker, Footaction, Champs Sports, SIX:02, Runners Point, and Sidestep.
+Beyond its bricks-and-mortar business, Foot Locker markets sports gear through direct-to-customer units (catalog retailer Eastbay and Footlocker.com).

 Through its subsidiaries, Foot Locker operates in two reportable segments: Athletic Stores and Direct-to-Customers.
-The Athletic Stores segment, which generates 90% of Foot Locker's revenue, is one of the world's largest athletic footwear and apparel retailers with banners Foot Locker, Lady Foot Locker, Kids Foot Locker, Champs Sports, Footaction, and CCS.
-Accounting for the remaining 10% of revenue, the Direct-to-Customers segment includes Footlocker.com and other affiliates, including Eastbay and CCS, which sell to customers through websites, mobile devices, and catalogs.
+The Athletic Stores segment, which generated 87% of Foot Locker's revenue in fiscal 2016 (ended January 31), is one of the world's largest athletic footwear and apparel retailers with banners Foot Locker, Lady Foot Locker, SIX:02 Kids Foot Locker, Champs Sports, Footaction, Runners Point and Sidestep.
+Some 64 of its shops were franchised in FY2016.
+The Direct-to-Customers segment (13% of revenue) includes Footlocker.com and other affiliates, including Eastbay, which sells to customers through websites, mobile devices, and catalogs.

 Sales and Marketing